jaclu/iSH-IP-stats/README.md

 - Click "Next" and select the shortcut logging your IP rceated above - done!

+#### Remove the file when disconnecting from Network

+- Add "Get File from Folder" Select the file you defined above
+- Add "If" Select File has any value
+- Add Delete Files, select the same file again

+#### Trigger the second Shortcut to run on Network Connect

+More or less the same as the connect automation, but in this case evnt is when disconnectig.
+Run the removal shortcut.

 ### Access to the file with current ip

 inside iSH do: `mount -t ios . /mnt` and then select what iOS folder to